kalAnglin/customer_banking/README.md

 ![Savings Account Benefit](https://github.com/kalAnglin/customer_banking/blob/main/images/savings_account.jpeg)

-- This program is designed to illustrate the following benefits to the users by calcutated an updated balance after a specifi number of months:
+- This program is designed to illustrate the following benefits to the users by calcutating and updating balance after a specific number of months:
 1. Earn a Return: Although savings accounts typically do not yield a big return it is a steady and reliable one.
 The APY national average according to the FDIC is .59% which is still bigger return than just stashing cash.[^2]
 2. Small Initial Investment: Another benefit is in comparison to other investments, such a real estate & mutual investments, most savings accounts have a very low minimum balance, if any.
 In other words, you are guaranteed some type of return regardless of the deposit amount.